JeromTWinL/jeromtwinl.github.io/.github/ISSUE_TEMPLATE/add_project.md

 ---
 name: Add Project (Request)
-about: Need your project displayed in my website?
+about: Add your project(s) in my website!
 labels: projectadd
 title: Name of your project
 ---